xavierjohn/FunctionalDDD/RailwayOrientedProgramming/README.md

 ### Functions

-### OnOk
+### Bind

-OnOk calls the given function if the result is in `Ok` state.
+Bind calls the given function if the result is in success state.

 ### OnError

- OnError calls the given function if the result is in `Error` state.
+ OnError calls the given function if the result is in error state.
- It given an oppertunity to compensate for the error and return Okay.
+ It given an oppertunity to compensate for the error and return success.

 ### Ensure

- Ensure calls the given function if the result is in `Ok` state.
+ Ensure calls the given function if the result is in success state.
  If the function returns false, the attached error is returned.

 ### Map

- Map calls the given function if the result is in `Ok` state.
+ Map calls the given function if the result is in success state.
- The return value is wrapped in `Result` as Ok.
+ The return value is wrapped in `Result` as success.

 ### Combine